aregtech/areg-sdk/docs/DEVELOP.md

 </Method>
 ```

-In this example the 2 different requests `SomeRequest2` and `SomeRequest3` are linked the response `SomeResponse`.
-By default, while requests are processing they are blocked and in busy state.
-If 2 requests are linked with the same response and while one request is busy, it is not blocking the call of other requests linked with the same response.
-As soon as the response is called, it unblocks all linked requests.
-For example, if developer calls request `SomeRequest2`, while it is processing (i.e. it is in busy state) the developer can  call request `SomeRequest3` and it will be processed.
-When developer calls response `SomeResponse3`, it unblocks both requests `SomeRequest2` and `SomeRequest3`.
-In other words, the response `SomeResponse` unblocks all linked busy requests.
-In the generated C++ code, the request `SomeRequest2` has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)`, the request `SomeRequest3` has semantic `void requestSomeRequest3(const NEMemory::uAlign & param)` and the response is `void responseSomeResponse(bool succeeded)`.
+In this example, 2 different requests `SomeRequest2` and `SomeRequest3` are linked with response `SomeResponse`.
+Here one request does not block the other while it is processing (i.e. in _busy_ state).
+For example, when `SomeRequest2` is called and it is in _busy_ state, the `SomeRequest3` can be also called, and when servicing component replies with the response `SomeResponse`, it automatically unblocks both requests, because both requests are linked with the same response.
+In other words, the call of response unblocks all linked requests in _busy_ state.
+In the generated C++ code, the request `SomeRequest2` has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)`, and the request `SomeRequest3` has semantic `void requestSomeRequest3(const NEMemory::uAlign & param)`.

-*An example to demonstrate request with no response:*
+*An example to demonstrate a request with no response:*
 ```xml
 <Method ID="27" MethodType="request" Name="StandAlone">
     <Description>A request with no response.</Description>
 </Method>
 ```
-In this example there is a request `StandAlone`, which has no response.
-It means that as soon as service provider processed the request, it is immediately unblocked, so that the service provider can continue processing further calls of the request `StandAlone`.
+In this example, the request `StandAlone` has no response.
+It means when request is processed, the service provider can continue receiving further calls of the request `StandAlone`.
 In the generated C++ code, the request `StandAlone` has semantic `void requestStandAlone()`.

 #### Responses
-The responses are used by service provider as a result of request calls.
-Each response must be linked with at least one request.
-If a response has no request, it is ignored and is never triggered.
-After calling the response on service provider side, it is triggered on client side.
-If a client is not interested calling the request, but is interested in the response as a result of call, it can manually and dynamically subscribe on the response.
+The _Responses_ are replies to request calls sent from service providers (servers) to the clients.
+Each response is linked at least with one request.
+If a response has no request, it is ignored and never triggered.
+When response is called on service provider side, it is automatically triggered on client side as a callback.
+Any client can manually subscribe and unsubscribe on the response without calling a request.
+This normally happens if a client is interested only on the reply to a certain request.
+For example, is interested on the result of a certain action.

-> 💡 The responses are called by the service provider (server), which are delivered at the client side.
-Developers need to extend the generated `ClientBase` object and implement responses that are expected.
-There is no need to implement all response if the client is using certain request calls.
-It is enough to implement only expected responses, because others are never triggered, unless developer does not manually subscribe on certain response(s).
+> 💡 The responses are virtual callbacks triggered by system when appropriate reply received from service provider (server).
+The developers need to extend the generated `ClientBase` object and implement those responses, which request is called or is manually subscribed.
+For example, if a client does not call the request `SomeRequest1` and is not manually subscribed on the response `SomeResponse1`, the response `SomeResponse1` is never triggered for that client, so that there is no need to override the default implementation in `ClientBase` class.
+Otherwise, the client should implement the response.

 *An example to demonstrate declaration of the responses.*
 ```xml